PyrexBLJ/BL3-SDK-Mods/README.md

 Lets you set the drop rates or completely remove world drop legendaries in bl3.
 For BL3.

 ![OP Movement](https://github.com/PyrexBLJ/BL3-SDK-Mods/tree/main/op_movement)
-Adds dashing and multi jumping, with options to set the boost power and number of dashes/jumps allowed bwfore having to touch the ground again.
+Adds dashing and multi jumping, with options to set the boost power and number of dashes/jumps allowed before having to touch the ground again.
 For BL3 & WL.